MySCAD Portal Redesign

 These results were overwhelmingly positive and showed our redesign was effective!
 Students loved the updated visuals— and asked when the launch date was.

-What Did We Learn?
+What Did I Learn?

 Good documentation saves a lot of headache